-Following submission of the application, the FDA reviews the BLA to determine if it is substantially complete before the agency accepts it for filing.
-The FDA may refuse to file any BLA that it deems incomplete or not properly reviewable at the time of submission and may request additional information.
-In this event, the BLA must be resubmitted with the additional information.
+Following submission of the application, the FDA reviews the NDA or BLA to determine if it is substantially complete before the agency accepts it for filing.
+The FDA may refuse to file any NDA or BLA that it deems incomplete or not properly reviewable at the time of submission and may request additional information.
+In this event, the NDA or BLA must be resubmitted with the additional information.
 The resubmitted application also is subject to review before the FDA accepts it for filing.
-Once the submission is accepted for filing, the FDA begins an in-depth substantive review of the BLA.
-FDA performance goals generally provide for action on a BLA within 10 months of the 60-day filing date, or within 12 months of its submission.
+Once the submission is accepted for filing, the FDA begins an in-depth substantive review of the NDA or BLA.
+FDA performance goals generally provide for action on an NDA or BLA within 10 months of the 60-day filing date, which would be within 12 months of its submission.
 That deadline can be extended under certain circumstances, including by the FDA's requests for additional information.
-The targeted action date can also be shortened to 6 months of the 60-day filing date, or 8 months after submission, for products that are granted priority review designation because they are intended to treat serious or lifethreatening conditions and demonstrate the potential to address unmet medical needs.
-The FDA reviews the BLA to determine, among other things, whether the proposed product is safe and potent, or effective, for its intended use, has an acceptable purity profile, and whether the product is being manufactured in accordance with cGMP to assure the product's identity, safety, quality, potency and purity.
-The FDA may refer applications for novel biological products or biological products that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
+The targeted action date can also be shortened to 6 months of the 60-day filing date, or 8 months after submission, for products that are granted priority review designation because they are intended to treat serious or life-threatening conditions and demonstrate the potential to address unmet medical needs.
+The FDA reviews the NDA or BLA to determine, among other things, whether the proposed product is safe and effective for its intended use, and whether the product is being manufactured in accordance with cGMP to assure the product's identity, safety, guality, potency and purity.
+The FDA may refer applications for drugs or biological products that are novel or that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.

-During the BLA review process, the FDA also will determine whether a Risk Evaluation and Mitigation Strategy ("REMS") is necessary to assure the safe use of the biological product.
-If the FDA concludes a REMS is needed, the sponsor of the BLA must submit a proposed REMS; the FDA will not approve the BLA without a REMS, if required.
+During the NDA or BLA review process, the FDA also will determine whether a Risk Evaluation and Mitigation Strategy ("REMS") is necessary to assure the safe use of the drug or biological product.
+If the FDA concludes a REMS is needed, the sponsor of the NDA or BLA must submit a proposed REMS; the FDA will not approve the NDA or BLA without a REMS, if required.
+A REMS could include medication guides, physician communication plans or elements to assure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+Any of these limitations on approval or marketing could restrict the commercial promotion, distribution, prescription or dispensing of products.

-Before approving a BLA, the FDA will inspect the facilities at which the product is manufactured.
-The FDA will not approve the BLA unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
-Additionally, before approving a BLA, the FDA will typically inspect one or more clinical sites to assure that the clinical trials were conducted in compliance with IND study requirements and GCP requirements.
+Before approving an NDA or BLA, the FDA will inspect the facilities at which the product is manufactured.
+The FDA will not approve the NDA or BLA unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
+Additionally, before approving an NDA or BLA, the FDA will typically inspect one or more clinical sites to assure that the clinical trials were conducted in compliance with IND study requirements and GCP requirements.
 To assure cGMP and GCP compliance, an applicant must incur significant expenditure of time, money and effort in the areas of training, record keeping, production and quality control.